 Today I will be sharing with you one of the best moisturizing hair mask DIY recipe plus step by step guide.

 As we all know –there are different kinds of masks specially designed and made to serve different hair concerns.

 If you have dry hair that breaks a lot, the first thing you should do- is to understand your hair type and porosity; after that, you learn to moisturize the right way.

-The moisturizing hair mask I am going to show you does not only moisturize your hair.
-It also–
+The moisturizing hair mask I am going to show you do not only moisturize your hair.
+It also;

 - Provide intense treatments